 As seasons three, four, five and six were released, the replacement music improved immensely.
 So much so, that my in-box frequently had requests for "What is that song??"
 My answer is apologetic, explaining the replacement process and unfortunately not having an answer for name and artist.

 This process has also opened up a couple of other requests: "Are there DVDs available with the complete music?"
-(Yes, but they are bootlegs - not Universal-released); and "Will there be official DVDs with all the music intact?"
-(Probably not -- too expensive to produce, and the issues weren't just cost -- some songs are not available for various reasons).
+(Yes, but not US-produced.
+You can find them from Germany (in English) and the UK, and will also need a region-free player or computer software); and "Will there be official DVDs with all the music intact?"
+(Probably not in the US -- too expensive to produce, and the issues weren't just cost -- some songs are not available for various reasons).

-As we move into the next genre of video media, this issue will come up again.
-Video-on-demand and internet TV sites likely have the same rights as syndicated TV, so should have all the music when that is available.
+As we move into the next genre of visual media, this issue will come up again.
+Streaming, Video-on-demand and internet TV sites have to re-secure the rights as they would for DVD.
 (Note: I'm not aware of Northern Exposure being available in these formats yet, but if either is available in your neck of the woods, let me know!).